jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

 Other technologies, such as those that are already enjoyed in a general sense for enhanced security (such as password managers and 2-factor authentication) and those used for rehabilitation of abusers (such as virtual reality) are also mentioned, but Kouzani concludes that AI-based solutions for detecting ongoing abuse (digital and physical) appear to be the most effective as of current, and are often used *in conjunction* with other solutions, technical and otherwise; though Kouzani also warns that "the limited availability of large datasets poses a risk in accurate predictions [that reduce accuracy in combination with dataset and/or algorithmic biases]".
 Combining metrics from the likes of ambient sensors, communications and smartphones, then, might allow for a 'normalisation' of error in such a case.

-Though Kouzani's work establishes there is still room for technology to assist in the *pre-separation* phase or abuse where the abuser has physical control, the main problem with such solutions is that they are designed and written for a specific usecase in mind, and can rely on expensive technologies that may be inaccessible for those with little socioeconomic power (something acknowledged in the review itself).
+Though Kouzani's work establishes there is still room for technology to assist in the *pre-separation* phase of abuse where the abuser has physical control, the main problem with such solutions is that they are designed and written for a specific usecase in mind, and can rely on expensive technologies that may be inaccessible for those with little socioeconomic power (something acknowledged in the review itself).
 This is further excacerbated by ethical, privacy and security concerns - as previously noted by Matthews et al (2017) - that may exist in the technology, and are already latent in the victim, especially where cultural barriers exist.

 Integration that makes sense for victim countermeasures thus appears difficult, because available technologies - which endpoints the victim uses, their trustworthiness - both in a cybersecurity sense and due to the impact of 'omnipresence', see as previously discussed using Freed et al (2018) - and the availability of external, supporting actors such as communities, individuals, services and the state all affect what *makes sense* to use as a solution.
 For example - a device that uses machine learning to detect signs of violence and contacts police will never be used by a victim that has had bad prior experiences calling them manually.